Bob Moses (band): The Silence In Between (2022)

 Bob Moses released an album, The Silence in Between, on March 4, 2022, to multiple streaming and music services.
 The artists describe it as feeling "bigger musically, with dense, layered instrumentals; clear-eyed vocals; and gritty, textured arrangements that always seem to settle in the melancholy of minor keys."

 Live performances: Bob Moses has performed and headlined at events and venues around the world, including Bonnaroo, where they headlined The Other Stage — a more recent popular place for EDM artists at Bonnaroo.
-They also performed at the festival's intimate "Where in the Woods" area, showcasing their unique blend of live performance and pure house and progressive electronic music.

-Bowery Ballroom, TomorrowWorld, Ultra Music Festival, Governors Ball, Fabric, and many others.
+They also performed at the Bowery Ballroom, TomorrowWorld, Ultra Music Festival, Governors Ball, Fabric, and many others.
 In 2016, they were announced to play at Coachella, Lollapalooza, and Bonnaroo, as well as at several European festivals including Sonar and Melt!.
 The act has been featured as one of the Top 20 live acts by Resident Advisor in both 2014 and 2015.

 Bob Moses has been featured heavily on BBC Radio 1, including their debut Essential Mix and a live performance from Maida Vale Studios.
 They have also been featured on shows such as Morning Becomes Eclectic on KCRW and recorded a live session for KEXP.